 In my honest opinion, the best bug out rifle is the AR 15 due to its versatility and ease of use.
 This also has a high round count of 30 and the ammo is fairly cheap to be stockpiled.
 Altho a lot of preppers do like the AK 47 more due to its higher punch and arguably better aim the fact that the ammo type is not being imported to the US anymore will cause the weapon and the price of the ammunition to rise.

-This is a lever action carbine, it is one of my favorites due to its ease of use, it has a 16-inch lever action and you can get it in a number of different calibers.
+This is a lever-action carbine, it is one of my favorites due to its ease of use, it has a 16-inch lever action and you can get it in a number of different calibers.
 My suggestion is either pick the 357 or the 44 because they are very potent coming out of that 16-inch barrel and they are very easy to shoot rapidly in case you need to shoot follow up shots.
 This weapon is well known for its slick action as it was the assault rifle of its day back in the 1800s.

-Another reason why I like this gun is that you can shoot cheaper 38 special with it making the shooting experience very pleasant to help with that training especially if you have a family or a prepper group.
+Another reason why I like this gun is that you can shoot cheaper 38 specials with it making the shooting experience very pleased to help with that training especially if you have a family or a prepper group.
 While bugging out it is important to have a gun that everybody can use as you can’t be everywhere all the time.
 The 1873 is legal in almost every state, not only it is effective but you can fire multiple shots quickly and it can hold anywhere from 10 all the way up to 20 rounds.

 Extar EP 9